vishvAsa/vishvAsa.github.io/content/interests/_index.md

   - [Ekal-vidyAlaya](http://www.ekal.org/): education (rooted in the dharma) of tribal children, for as low as $1 per day per school.
   - [संस्कृत-भारती](http://samskritabharati.org/sb/), of course.

-## The stars
-- In a world(s?) of limited resources, we, and our "civilization" will grind to a halt, likely on this very "Spaceship Earth" - sooner or later, gracefully or otherwise based on whether wisdom is in charge.
-The wise amongst us may not have much chance, but while we're around, may our consciousness expand to the limits reachable.

-{{< figure src="../images/Aldrin_Apollo_11.jpg" title="" class="thumbnail">}}